WORLAND AQUATIC CENTER RULES

 Should you hear staff blow a whistle there are variations: Here are what each blowing of whistle means:

-- One short whistle-means patrons are being warned to follow a rule or guideline that has been broken
+- One short whistle-means patrons are being warned to follow a rule or guideline that has been broken.

-- Two short whistles-means WAC staff are communicating to each other
+- Two short whistles-means WAC staff are communicating to each other.

 - Three short whistles-clear the pool and the WAC Emergency Action Plan is into place, most likely 911 is being called and awaiting EMS to arrive.

-- Only one bounce on the board.
+- No running and only one bounce is permitted on the board.